Historians: Read Tag List

 - Decide how you'll query

-- Start small and time it
+- Start small and then scale

-- Mind shared Connections
+- Multiple Connections

 - Plan for edits and growth

-- Shape results for downstream
+- Shape results

 AVEVA PI System Data Archive: design considerations for obtaining a list of points